TheOdinProject/curriculum/intermediate_html_css/grid/creating_a_grid.md

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental.

 - The [MDN Basic Concepts of grid layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout) reviews many of the basics and introduces some additional concepts.
 - Watch this [short video](https://www.youtube.com/watch?v=0m5qgfX2TVQ&ab_channel=PeterSommerhoff) on grid terminology from PeterSommerhoff.
-(Optional)